Sitetheory/Sitetheory-Docs/Tutorials/How-To-Create-Content-Type-Entities.rst

 Register Searchable Fields
 --------------------------

 The Entity class should register the entity properties (fields) that are "searchable".
 These will be made available for filtering on list pages.
 This registration happens in the entity repository.
-See the :namespace:`GutensiteCmsBundle:View\ViewVersionRepository` as an example.
+See the :namespace:`SitetheoryCmsBundle:View\ViewVersionRepository` as an example.

 * **Searchable Fields**
     These are the fields that should be searched on a regular generic search (the most common fields).